-- Support your team’s wellbeing and monitor their health and yours to ensure they and your guests aren't at risk
+- Support your team’s wellbeing by monitoring their health and your own to ensure nobody is at risk

-- Make sure you and your staff are trained to detect and take action on potential incidents related to poor health conditions, for example, by knowing how and where to report potential dangers to local health authorities and to us
+- Make sure you and your staff are trained to detect and take action on potential incidents related to poor health conditions (e.g. how to report potential dangers to local health authorities and Booking.com)

-- Minimise physical contact where possible, and encourage your staff to do the same by understanding, respecting and reinforcing social distancing guidelines
+- Minimize physical contact where possible and encourage your staff to do the same by understanding, respecting, and upholding social distancing guidelines

-- Use appropriate protective equipment, such as gloves and masks, and provide these for your staff and contracted workers such as housekeepers
+- Use appropriate protective equipment—such as gloves and masks—and provide them for your staff and contracted workers, like housekeepers.

-- Check to see if your local guidelines require you to ask for proof of vaccination using a QR code or via a track-and-trace app
+- Check to see if your local guidelines require asking for proof of vaccination using a QR code or a track-and-trace app

 Setting up amenities for safety and cleanliness

-Creating and respecting pandemic-inspired cleanliness protocols can help keep your staff and guests safe.
+Creating and respecting pandemic cleanliness protocols can keep your staff and guests safe.
 These include:

-- Cleaning and sanitising surfaces to remove dirt and kill bacteria – it’s best to clean high-touch areas first and sanitise them afterwards
+- Cleaning and sanitizing surfaces to remove dirt and kill bacteria – it’s best to clean high-touch areas first and sanitize them afterwards

-- Placing protective transparent screens in areas that are prone to contact, such as the space between staff and guests at the reception desk
+- If you have a reception area, install protective screens in areas that are prone to contact, such as between staff and guests

-- Using products that have been approved by health professionals to stop the spread of harmful viruses – please take a look at the existing guidance from the World Health Organization
+- Using products approved by health professionals to stop the spread of harmful viruses – take a look at the existing guidance from the World Health Organization

-- Using disinfectant during routine cleaning of accommodations and, where applicable, public spaces such as conference and meeting rooms
+- Using disinfectant during routine cleaning of accommodations and—where applicable—public spaces like conference and meeting rooms

 - Washing bedding more frequently and using disinfectant

-- Providing disposable disinfectant wipes to staff to sanitise surfaces that are also used by or exposed to guests
+- Providing disposable disinfectant wipes to staff to sanitize surfaces that are also used by or exposed to guests

-- Making alcohol-based sanitising hand gel easily accessible and clearly marked for guest and staff use in all public areas
+- Making alcohol-based hand sanitizer easily accessible and clearly marked for guests and staff in all public areas

-- Cleaning and disinfecting laundry hampers or carts after they’ve been used
+- Cleaning and disinfecting laundry hampers or carts after they’re used

-- Cleaning and disinfecting electronic equipment and appliances such as tablets, touch screens, keyboards, remote controls and in-property ATMs
+- Cleaning and disinfecting electronic equipment and appliances such as tablets, touch screens, keyboards, remote controls, and ATMs

-- Regularly disinfecting and sanitising publicly accessible toilets
+- Regularly disinfecting and sanitizing publicly accessible toilets

-- Where applicable, installing air purifiers in common areas and regularly changing their filters
+- Installing air purifiers in common areas and regularly changing their filters

-- Offering cashless payment as an option if possible and agreed contractually
+- Offering cashless payment as an option, if possible and agreed upon contractually

 - Staying informed of the latest news from the World Health Organization